 This data set is required for TSO systems.

-This data set stores two types of TSO messages.
+Contents This data set stores two types of TSO messages.

-- Notices messages available for all users of the system. - Mail messages available for specific users of the system.
+Notices - messages available for all users of the system.

+Mail - messages available for specific users of the system.

 To facilitate the access of each type of message, the data set also contains a Notice Directory and a Mail Directory.

-This is a direct data set.
+Туре This is a direct data set.

+Specifying for the New or Modified System Location:

 This data set must be on a direct-access volume.
 It can be on the system-residence volume.

+DD Statement:

+The standard format is used.

 Space must be allocated.

 Secondary allocations cannot be specified.

+Catalog Statement:

 This data set should be cataloged.

-Initialization:
+Special Notes Initialization:

 After system generation, the first use of the data set by:

-- User SEND CP,
+• User SEND CP,

-- Operator SEND,
+• Operator SEND,

-- Account/SEND interface
+• Account/SEND interface

 will cause the data set to be formatted and initialized.
 The data set will not be reformatted until another system generation or until the data set is reallocated.

+Information:

 For further information on this data set, see OS TSO Command Language.